KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 </SnippetBlock>

 If the snippet printed some endpoints, congratulations!
-Let's see if we can find a Credential among them.
+Let's see if we can find a credential among them.

-We can select one of the endpoints and query the URL to see if it returns a Credential:
+We can select one of the endpoints and query the URL to see if it returns a credential:

 <SnippetBlock
   className="language-ts"